-The internal RC oscillator is a fully integrated system oscillator requiring no external components.
-The internal RC oscillator has three fixed frequencies of 2MHz, 4MHz and 8MHz, which are selected by the HIRC1~HIRC0 bits in the HIRCC register.
-These bits must also be setup to match the selected configuration option frequency to ensure that the HIRC frequency accuracy specified in the A.C.
+The high speed internal RC oscillator is a fully integrated system oscillator requiring no external components.
+The internal RC oscillator has three fixed frequencies of 4MHz, 8MHz and 12MHz, which are selected by HIRC1~HIRC0 bits in the HIRCC register.
+These bit must be setup to match the selected configuration option frequency to ensure that the HIRC frequency accuracy specified in the A.C.
 Characteristics is achieved.
 Device trimming during the manufacturing process and the inclusion of internal frequency compensation circuits are used to ensure that the influence of the power supply voltage, temperature and process variations on the oscillation frequency are minimised.
-Note that this internal system clock option requires no external pins for its operation.